 - Kapha – stability (e.g., structure, substance)

-By completing a preliminary self-evaluation, we can find out which of the Doshas are predominating.
+By a Dosha test, we can find out which of the Doshas are predominating.
 The Ayurveda-trained doctors of our Health Centre can detect and balance subtle imbalances even beyond that.

 Digestion and diet: Agni – Ama – Ojas

 - Agni is the “digestive fire”.
 It breaks down food and converts it into various body tissues.
 We can strengthen our Agni with Ayurvedic measures.
 The ideal situation is that everything we eat will be completely digested without any residues.

 - Ama is created when the transformational processes in our physiology are disturbed for some reason and therefore not functioning properly.
 The Sanskrit word actually means “undigested”.
 We translate Ama as “metabolic residues”.
 The residues get deposited in weak areas in the physiology and lead to symptoms of illness.
 The purification procedures at our Health Centre aim to remove Ama.

 - Ojas is the subtlest metabolic product.
 It’s defined as the “radiance of our physiology”, essential as a main indicator for our health status.
 It also indicates the self-healing capabilities of our physiology.
 Our doctors can determine your Ojas levels in your pulse.

 I would like to make an appointment for an Ayurvedic consultation.
 Phone +49 2603 94070 or email.